 To instruct Rani please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

-Rani is regularly instructed as sole counsel across all manner of admiralty, charterparty and bill of lading disputes as well as in respect of claims against freight forwarders, ship managers and other supply and agency disputes in both the commercial court and arbitration (particularly under the LMAA rules).
-Her commodities experience embraces all forms of international sale contracts and related finance disputes.
+Rani is regularly instructed as sole counsel across all manner of admiralty, charterparty and bill of lading disputes in both the commercial court and arbitration (particularly under the LMAA rules).
+Her commodities and international trade experience embrace all forms of international sale contracts and related finance disputes including associated insurance disputes.

 Rani has significant experience relating to the detention of vessels and liability for loss of time.
 She has acted in countless off hire, detention and laytime & demurrage disputes.
 These cases have embraced a wide array of circumstances including liability for illegal interventions by third party agents, and the application of contractual exceptions including force majeure.
 Rani acted as sole counsel for a publicly quoted energy company in a series of arbitrations regarding disputed sums under contracts of affreightment across several vessels.